Mary Queen of Scots dreaming and stitching through her captivity - The Great Tapestry of Scotland, 2013

 Inspired by the Bayeux tapestry, "The Battle of Prestonpans Tapestry 1745" is a large modern embroidery created in Prestonpans, East Lothian, Scotland, and illustrates the events before, during and after the Battle of Prestonpans on 21 September 1745 where Bonnie Prince Charlie triumphed over the Hanoverian Army led by Sir John Cope.

 Like the Bayeux Tapestry, this tapestry is actually an embroidered cloth, rather than a woven tapestry.
 More than two hundred embroiderers created the work over a two-year period; more than half these reside in Scotland along the route that Bonnie Prince Charlie marched to his Victory.
 Other embroiderers with family links come from as far as the US, Australia and New Zealand.
+For more about this, see here.

 The complete community artwork measures 104 metres and consists of 103 panels!